 It’s what the whole rap world is talking about today.

 Big Sean dropped a record that was supposed to be make his upcoming Hall Of Fame album, but didn’t due to sample clearance reasons, late last night.
 His verse was dope.
-He also found the newly ambitious Jay Electronica and got him to spit on the trac.
+He found the newly ambitious Jay Electronica and got him to spit on the track.
 Sean Don also recruited the acclaimed No I.D. to produce the record…

 And yet none of this is what got the streets and tweets buzzing.